DreadyCrig/expressionengine-htaccess/README.md

 expression-engine-htaccess
 ==========================

 A .htaccess file for use in Expression Engine installations.
-Clean URL and www. redirection.
+Clean URL and www. redirection and image expiry caching.